Change (Lisa Stansfield song): Music video

-The European music video for "Change", directed by Steve Lowe begins with a close-up of Stansfield's face against a white background as she sings the chorus.
-Some scenes show her walking along the feet of some giant statues.
+The European music video for "Change", directed by Steve Lowe was filmed on location in Lisbon, Portugal and features two of the city's notable landmarks, The Monument of the Discoveries at the very beginning and the 25 de Abril Bridge over the river Tagus shown later in background.
+It begins with a close-up of Stansfield's face against a white background as she sings the chorus.
 Other scenes show her standing on a balcony on top of a building at night with thunderstorms over the rooftops.
 She also sometimes sits on a beach.
 All these scenes are mixed with close-ups of the singer's face against the light background.
-The video was later published on Stansfield's official YouTube channel in March 2012, and had generated more than 8.3 million views as of February 2023.
+The video was later made available on Stansfield's official YouTube channel in 2012, and had generated more than 11 million views as of September 2025.